Skip to content

 Description

 Context menus are normally not placed inside the cCJCommandBarSystem object.
-They are usually located inside or near the object that uses them or at the desktop level so all objects can use them.
+They are usually located insides or near the object that uses it or at the desktop level so all objects can use it.
 However, it is required to have at least one cCJCommandBarSystem object in a program that uses a cCJContextMenu.

 Object oEditContextMenu is a cCJContextMenu